 Students' progress will be reviewed after completion of the first 6 hours of graduate level courses to ensure adequate qualifications to proceed in the program.
 Students will be notified of the results of this review process and appropriate recommendations for further progress will be included.

 The Qualifying Examination

 After completing 18 graduate hours, including the required core sociology courses, students must prepare an Admission to Candidacy form (available from Rosemary Kelbel, Graduate Program Coordinator).
-This form is also available online by clicking here.

 The student's academic record will be reviewed and a plan for either a thesis (Plan I) or course work (Plan II) must be approved to continue in the program.
 If problems are identified, appropriate steps will be specified in order to become a candidate for degree.

 Plan I: Thesis Defense